vpnry/tipitaka/dev/converter-mmdb-pndazza/README.md

 Note: **Don't** run with `sh db_extracter.sh`

-It will take time to convert (1x minutes on my phone), so pls wait.
+It will take time to convert (1x minutes on my phone), so please wait.

 If things go smooth, it will export many .sql files in **sql_files_dir**.

 + You can add more dictionaries following the format in: `sql_files_dir/dictionary_NUMBER.sql_Latn_cvted.sql`.
-Only files end with **_cvted.sql** will be used for building new script db with the auto script bellow.
+Only files end with **_cvted.sql** will be used for building new script db with the automatically script bellow.

-+ If you want to auto build the db in new script, run:
++ If you want to automatically build the db in new script, run:

 ```
 bash autobuild_db_back.sh